jdmar3/inls718/_posts/2016-08-31-theoretical-perspectives-and-basic-concepts.md

 # Values

 Information science has largely been understood as a "value neutral" field in the way of other sciences and engineering fields are viewed.
-Librarianship tends to be oriented toward service (Bates, 1999, p.
+Librarianship tends to be oriented toward service and empowerment (Bates, 1999, p.
 1049)

 How are these orientations at odds with one another?